The Bankrate promise

 Life insurance and high cholesterol

 If your total cholesterol level is between 200-339 milligrams per deciliter (mg/dL), you are considered a borderline risk.
 A total cholesterol level of 240 mg/dL means you have high cholesterol.
 High cholesterol can limit your blood flow, which increases your risks of having a heart attack or stroke.
 There are no symptoms associated with high cholesterol itself, although there are symptoms of diseases related to high cholesterol.
-The only way to determine if you have high cholesterol is through a blood test.
-When you apply for insurance, your life insurance company will typically require a medical examination.
-Cholesterol is one factor that insurance companies will evaluate.

 How will high cholesterol impact my premiums?